Acquira’s Investment Committee Will Help You Find Better Businesses

 Advice: Don’t Wait For The Sweetheart Deal

-As we said, Ken wasn’t even planning on buying the granite company he eventually closed on.
-His plan was to simply go through the process in order to better understand it.
-Because of that, he ended up finding a deal he liked even more.
+As we said, Ken wasn’t planning on buying the granite company he eventually closed on.
+His plan was to simply go through the process to better understand it.
+Because of that, he found a deal he liked even more.

 I would say don't wait till you feel like you find a sweetheart deal.

-“I would say don't wait till you feel like you find a sweetheart deal,” Ken offers as advice to other acquisition entrepreneurs.
-“It's not because I think ‘oh, that might be the right one I buy.’
-But you just need to be prepared and learn first, before trying to find the perfect deal to run through the Investment Committee.”
+“I would say don't wait till you feel like you find a sweetheart deal,” Ken advises other acquisition entrepreneurs.
+“It's not because I think, ‘Oh, that might be the right one I buy.’
+But you just need to be prepared and learn before finding the perfect deal to run through the Investment Committee.”

 Instead, Ken suggests simply finding something you can work with and that matches your investment thesis.
-This will help you familiarize yourself with the process, and when you do find a deal that is a great fit you’ll be able to get to the Investment Committee that much faster, hopefully leading to an LOI and eventual close on the business in a shorter period of time.
+This will help you familiarize yourself with the process.
+When you do find a deal that is a great fit, you’ll be able to get to the Investment Committee that much faster, hopefully leading to an LOI and eventual close on the business in a shorter period of time.

 “So I would say practice on a few,” Ken offers. “[Acquira’s leadership team] actually told me that.
 So it's good to do.”